 HELP YOUR BABY TO SEE WELL

-From the time your baby is born, its vision is maturing and developing.
+From the time your baby is born, its vision is

 Its vision is only partially developed at birth.
 It can see, but what it sees is not as clear or complete as an adult’s vision.
 Its retina, which helps distinguish color and light, is not fully developed.
 This is why you might have heard that newborn babies see in black and white.